daveaneo/pheatherx/frontend/DESIGN_IMPROVEMENT_PLAN.md

 When you're ready to implement, use this prompt:

 ```
-I want to redesign the PheatherX frontend with a futuristic phoenix/encryption theme.
+I want to redesign the FheatherX frontend with a futuristic phoenix/encryption theme.

 Color Palette:
 - Background: #0a0e17 (deep midnight)